-I Adopted Your Pet Today - A Parody to a Polarizing Poem
+I Adopted Your Pet Today - A Rebuttal to a Polarizing Poem

 Sometimes giving up a pet is a better option than keeping them in an environment they’re not thriving in.
 Please stop judging them.

 I get it.
 People grossly abuse, neglect, and abandon their pets — and give up their dog because they got a puppy or are moving and don’t want the burden of bringing their dog along.
 I’m not talking about these people.

 As for the poem, OF COURSE, “the dog is depressed, doesn’t eat much, a little skeptical of new people.”
 His world was just turned upside down, and it’s traumatic.

 I wrote this poem in conjunction with an article that goes into much greater detail about this topic.
 “We lump people who circumstantially rehome their pet into the same category as those who abuse and neglect and fail to see anything in between.
 We must change the narrative around rehoming because, quite frankly, it’s dangerous.
 I worry we’ve created a climate of shaming people away from seeking help.”